 I laughed loudly.

-“If there was a bomb, the security at the border would have caught it.”
+“If there was a bomb,” I pointed to my bags, “The security at the border would have caught it.”

 They spotted the orange stickers on my bag and passport.
 They huddled again.